moondiverc/themeal/README.md

 <<<<<<< HEAD
-# React + TypeScript + Vite
+# TheMeal

-TheMeal adalah web berisi list Meal dari berbagai jenis di seluruh dunia
+TheMeal adalah web yang menyajikan berbagai makanan dan resep paling lengkap di seluruh dunia.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.